-Mile marker 8 to 7, westbound – Right lane closures for utility work, 8:00 am to 5:00 pm through July 30.
+*NEW* Mile marker 9 to 7, westbound – Right shoulder closures for sign work, 8 a.m. to 5 p.m.
+Monday through Friday.

 Vegetation management may take place district-wide on various routes.
 Motorists are reminded to use extreme caution when traveling through work zones.

 Traffic alerts and traveler information can be obtained by dialing 511.
 Traffic alerts and traveler information also are available at www.511Virginia.org.

 The Cracked Acorn: In a Hurry